Transfer gossip: Race for ex-Portsmouth and Sunderland striker Jermain Defoe intensifies

 Johnson reluctant on former striker

-It has been revealed Sunderland’s move for free agent Jermain Defoe may have stalled due to manager Lee Johnson’s reluctance on a deal.
+Sunderland’s move for free agent Jermain Defoe may have stalled due to manager Lee Johnson’s reluctance on the deal.

 According to reports, the Black Cats hierarchy have given a move the green light with funds available to sign the former Spurs and Pompey hitman.